IsaakBerg/grasshopper-primer/en/0-about/1-grasshopper-an-overview.md

 ## Grasshopper - an Overview

 #####Grasshopper is a visual programming editor developed by David Rutten at Robert McNeel & Associates.
-As a plug-in for Rhino3D, Grasshopper is integrated with the robust and versatile modeling environment used by creative professionals across a diverse range of fields, including architecture, engineering, product design, and more.
-In tandem, Grasshopper and Rhino offer us the opportunity to define precise parametric control over models, the capability to explore generative design workflows, and a platform to develop higher-level programming logic – all within an intuitive, graphical interface.
+As a Rhino plug-in, Grasshopper is a robust and versatile tool used by creative professionals the world over.
+Its features are invaluable in diverse fields including architecture, engineering and product-design.

+In tandem, Grasshopper and Rhino offer us:
+- the opportunity to define precise parametric control over models,
+- the capability to explore generative design workflows, and
+- a platform to develop higher-level programming logic.

+All this functionality fits into two intuitive, well-integrated graphical interfaces.

 The origins of Grasshopper can be traced to the functionality of Rhino3d Version 4’s “Record History” button.
 This built-in feature enabled users to